 “As a woman, challenged and starved at times by her socio-economic status, more or less non-employable as a felon in the US, and the single mother of three mixed-race children, I understand experientially the lived experience of being a displaced woman.
 I struggle as we sit in class and discuss “contemporary issues” from a “scholarly perspective,” yet as a Women’s and Gender Studies department, little to no attention is given to displaced women in general, who are still apparently at the base of the population and scale of importance.
 I cannot wrap my mind around how identity politics have taken a front seat to issues of coercion, human trafficking, and exploitation, not to mention the power and prestige both fueling and monopolizing this arena.
 Where I admittedly feel less than up to date on all of the present day identity related politics some days, there is an equal part of me pushing back saying how difficult it is for me to conceptualize, when myself and millions of other women’s lived experiences across the globe, continue to go unnoticed.
 It feels like privilege arguing for more privilege, entitlement at its best, and a continuous erasure or dismissal of the struggle displaced and exploited women face.
 I certainly mean no offense in saying so, while I am a strong proponent of equal rights and fair treatment of all.
 I am a feminist, simply put.
 Yet, I want to know when the issues revolving around power, privilege, race and gender politics will take a bold step towards encompassing the very real, dangerous, and emotionally/physically/psychically taxing lived experiences of displaced women.
 I find it odd, if not violent, how we focus on politically correct terminology, creating a “safe space” for a few, when there are women here and around the world who have to make the choice of whether to lay on their backs, bend over or fall to their knees at the feet of the oppressor, in order to eat or tend to their families.
 When will our lived experiences as displaced women become a topic worthy of attention?
 When will we be safe, or seen for that matter?
 Just a thought.
 Please forgive me if I seem insensitive or indifferent.”

 I will close here and say I wish only to be a good human, always working to improve upon my own understanding of self, engaging kindness and love in every aspect of my life and work, while cultivating a deeper sense of unity in the world.
 I realize my vision of a more sustainable and love encompassing world seems a far reach, and may be called utopian, or completely impossible.
-To those who are only able to see outside of themselves, this will likely be the response.
-Yet, I challenge you to look within, and see the goals I imagine are absolutely attainable when we all wake up and realize it begins with this idea of self and individualism everyone is so focused on, transformation of that “self”, which recognizes the need to transcend its “self” in order to heal the collective whole.
+To those who are only able to see outside of themselves, or rather focused only on their ideas of “self”, this will likely be the response.
+Yet, I challenge you to look within, and see the goals I imagine are absolutely attainable when we all wake up and realize it begins with transforming ideas of self and individualism everyone is so focused on, in order to heal the collective whole.